freeCodeCamp/guide/src/pages/jquery/jquery-mousedown-method/index.md

    alert("Example was clicked");
 });
 ```
-That code will make the alert "Example was clicked" when #example is clicked.
+That code will make the page alert "Example was clicked" when #example is clicked.

 ### More Information
 More information can be found [here].